 Vienna has served many famous people as a home, such as Beethoven, Mozart or Sigmund Freud and of course Sisi.
 In Schönbrunn Palace you can discover how Empress Elisabeth of Austria-Hungary used to live.
 But also the summer residence of the Habsburgs is worth a visit.

 Vienna attaches great importance to culture and so you will find many cultural establishments, such as the museum district and Belvedere, which exhibits some important works, such as Gustav Klimt’s The Kiss.
 The city is home to many important theatrical and opera buildings, such as the Burgtheater and the Vienna State Opera, which also hosts the world-famous Vienna Opera Ball.
+You can tell, it’s a super romantic city as there are so many romantic things to do in Vienna.

 Another highlight of the city is the impressive St. Stephen’s Cathedral, which was built in the Gothic style and especially stands out with its colored roof tiles.